polydot2/polydot2.github.io/content/privacy/index.md

 #### Privacy Policy

-Polydot built all apps as an Ad Supported apps.
+Polydot built all apps as Ad Supported apps.
 This SERVICE is provided by Polydot at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.